 Contrast this with a true flat fee where the lawyer charges $10,000 whether she spends 10, 50 or 100 hours on the representation.
 If she spends only 10 hours, she has come out ahead.
 If she bills 50, she has come out even.
 And if she bills 100, she has gotten the short end of the stick.

 With a flat fee, the risk is more or less evenly distributed.
 The client’s risk is that the lawyer will be more efficient than an estimate based on hours worked.
 The lawyer’s risk is that she will be less efficient.

 With a capped fee, there is no upside for the lawyer.
-The best-case scenario is he gets paid for exactly the hours he worked.
-The worst-case scenario is that he works more than 50 hours and does not get paid for all that time.
+The best-case scenario is they get paid for exactly the hours they worked.
+The worst-case scenario is that they work more than 50 hours and does not get paid for all that time.
 The client can’t lose, and the lawyer can’t win.
-He can only tie, at best.
+The lawyer can only tie, at best.

 With Capped Fees, the Client Always Loses

 Ultimately, if the lawyer “loses” in a capped-fee situation, so does the client.
-A lawyer who blows past the fee cap may start losing interest in a case he is no longer getting paid for, and start looking for an easy way out.
+A lawyer who blows past the fee cap may start losing interest in a case they are no longer getting paid for, and start looking for an easy way out.

 The same thing could happen in a flat-fee scenario, but it is less likely.
 First, billing flat fees means separating time and value.
 While time absolutely factors into value, it is not the measure of value.
 Lawyers who charge flat fees generally give up on tracking time, or at least worry less about time.
 The concept of “going over” the fee does not really apply.

 Second, the lawyer’s upside is also an incentive to find a more efficient way to handle the representation.
 Assuming a moderate level of legal competence and creativity, a lawyer charging flat fees should be able to come out well ahead of a lawyer billing by the hour, even while delivering greater value to flat-fee clients.